VMU-3: History

-Marine Unmanned Vehicle Squadron 3 was commissioned on September 12, 2008 at Marine Corps Air Ground Combat Center Twentynine Palms, California.
+Marine Unmanned Vehicle Squadron 3 was commissioned on 12 September 2008 at Marine Corps Air Ground Combat Center Twentynine Palms, California.
 At the time, the squadron fell under the command of Marine Air Control Group 38 and the 3rd Marine Aircraft Wing.
-The squadron's first flight was flown by a RQ-7 Shadow on September 22, 2008.
+The squadron's first flight was flown by a RQ-7 Shadow on 22 September 2008.
 During 2008 and 2009 the squadron supported numerous exercises throughout the Southwestern United States to include Steel Knight, Mojave Viper and Weapons and Tactics Instructor Course at Marine Corps Air Station Yuma, Arizona.

 In January 2010, VMU-3 embarked on its first real world deployments sending detachments to support combat operations in both Iraq and Afghanistan.
 The squadron was part of the International Security Assistance Force and fell directly under Marine Aircraft Group 40, 2nd Marine Expeditionary Brigade.
 During this time VMU-3, flying both the RQ-7 Shadow and the ScanEagle, notably supported the seizure of Marjeh in Afghanistan.
 For its outstanding effort supporting combat operations oversea the squadron was awarded the Commandant's Aviation Trophy for outstanding performance by a Marine squadron.

-In April 2011,VMU-3 deployed in support of OEF 11.1 - 11.2 in support of multiple infantry companies.
+In April 2011, VMU-3 deployed in support of OEF 11.1 - 11.2 in support of multiple infantry companies.
 It was also the first integration of a laser designator onto the RQ-7B allowing VMU-3 to mark targets to be eliminated in support of the ground operations.
-VMU-3 returned home November 11, 2011 having flown more hours and laser designating multiple targets than any VMU to date.
+VMU-3 returned home 11 November 2011 having flown more hours and laser designating multiple targets than any VMU to date.

 The squadron again deployed to Afghanistan from October 2012 through May 2013.
 With detachments at numerous locations throughout Helmand Province, VMU-3 flew more than 2300 sorties encompassing more than 21,000 flight hours.
 During this deployment the squadron was also responsible for flying the Kaman K-MAX, an unmanned cargo resupply helicopter.

 In 2014, the squadron was relocated to Marine Corps Air Station Kaneohe Bay, Hawaii where it now falls under the command of Marine Aircraft Group 24 and the 1st Marine Aircraft Wing.
-The squadron now flies the RQ-21 Blackjack.
+The squadron now flies the MQ-9A Reaper.